 To recover a file within the retention period noted above, please contact the UTS Service Desk from 8:00 a.m. – 6:00 p.m.
 Monday through Friday at 803-777-1800 or via email at email@example.com.

-Data categorized as Restricted Data may not be stored under this File Share SA unless a security assessment is performed, and the data storage is approved by the data steward.
+Data categorized as Restricted Data can be stored under this File Share SA if the following requirements are met.

 Restricted Data items are defined as data that the University of South Carolina is required by law to protect, or where the compromise of the data could lead to significant negative/undesired consequences.
 Access will be limited to authorized employees who are mandated to protect it.
 Employees who have access to this data cannot disclose or use the data without explicit approval of the data steward for the designated purpose.